irmtgrl/Plant-researcher/README.md

-navigation opacitiy when hover remaining pages and stylings when clicked a history item, bring that item back as if it was freshly searched git init
+when clicked a history item, bring that item back as if it was freshly searched // done //

+loading animation (text)
+ai integration & changes
+remaining pages and stylings

+page animation ease